yvonneglanville/joinXL/README.md

 **Operation 1.** source file-minus-target file outputs rows found in source file but missing from target **Operation 2.** target file-minus-source file outputs rows found in target file but missing from base

-If the source and the target .xlsx files are identical, then the output files will be empty.
+If the source and the target '.xlsx' files are identical, then the output files will be empty.
 --------------------------------------------------------------------------------------------

 **Output at the console**